Tired of your marketing getting little results?

 Own each item, and stand up for them as they truly define what matters to you.

 2. Keep current

-As your life changes, so does what is important for you.
+As your life changes, so does what is important to you.
 Review your list a few times a year, to make sure your non-negotiables still resonate with you.

-Major life changes such as having children, getting married or changing careers are all times that your non-negotiable list must be reviewed and updated.
+Major life changes such as having children, getting married, or changing careers are all times that your non-negotiable list must be reviewed and updated. (more on this below)